Animal welfare licensing

-The government has recently published the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 under section 13 of the Animal Welfare Act 2006.
+The government published the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 under section 13 of the Animal Welfare Act 2006

-The effect of the new regulations is to replace some existing licensing regimes and to put in place a new licensing regime to control the following licensable activities:
+The effect of these regulations is to replace some existing licensing regimes and to put in place a new licensing regime to control the following licensable activities:

 - breeding dogs